By Audley USA specialist Alex

 Practicalities of self-driving in California

-- Travelling along Highway 1, you’re likely to see other drivers making this journey in a classic Mustang, this iconic American muscle car helping to fulfill a romantic notion of a road trip in America.
+- Travelling along Highway 1, you’re likely to see other drivers making this journey in a classic Mustang, this iconic American muscle car helping to fulfil a romantic notion of a road trip in America.
 We can book a classic Mustang, or similar vehicle, for you.

 - Road conditions in the US are very good, making driving a real pleasure.
 For the most part you’ll be travelling along two-lane roads, apart from in larger cities, like LA.